 (II) Edge Labeling: Connected-component labeling was then performed on the binary edge images to isolate specific structural features and distinguish the desired interior cortical bone edges from other detected edges.
 The labeling algorithm's connectivity parameters were carefully selected to ensure that each bone's interior edge was assigned a consistent label across the entire image stack.

 (III) Reference Point Extraction: A set of reference points was manually established along the labeled edges of the tibia and femur in the initial frame (fully flexed position).
 The process began by identifying the most distal point of each bone and then sorting the edge points using a greedy nearest neighbor algorithm.
-These sorted points were then downsampled to 50-80 equidistant points using cubic spline interpolation.
+Thee sorted points were then downsampled to 50-80 equidistant points using cubic spline interpolation.
 By establishing these reference points in the initial frame, a template of equidistant points along the bone edges was created that could be transformed to match the bone positions in subsequent frames, facilitating the tracking of bone movement throughout the motion sequence.

 (IV) Transformation Computation: Transformation matrices were computed to align the equidistant reference points of the bones edges from one frame to the next.
 This process assumed rigid body motion, considering only translations in the sagittal plane and rotations about the transverse axis perpendicular to the sagittal plane.
 Mathematically, the transformation of each point from one frame to the next can be expressed as: